-A woman has claimed that four artificially intelligent robots killed 29 scientists in a lab in Japan last year.
+A woman has claimed that four artificially intelligent robots killed 29 scientists in a lab in Japan in 2017.

-Journalist and conspiracy theorist Linda Moulton Howe told the story at the Conscious Life Expo in Los Angeles in February, and a video from the event has now gone viral after it was tweeted on Monday.
+Journalist and conspiracy theorist Linda Moulton Howe told the story at the Conscious Life Expo in Los Angeles in February 2017, and a video from the event has now gone viral after it was circulated on social media.

 In her speech about artificial intelligence and alien encounters, Howe recalls a phone call she said she had with a former marine who had been working for the CIA.

 She said: "At a top robotics company in Japan this week, four robots being developed for military applications killed 29 humans in the lab.
 And they did it by shooting what he called metal bullets.
 I didn’t know there was any other kind."

 Howe added: "The scariest part is that lab workers deactivated two of the robots and took apart the third.
 But the fourth robot began restoring itself and somehow connected to an orbiting satellite to download information about how it could rebuild itself even more strongly than before.
 This is serious s*** Linda, but you're not going to hear about this in the news.
 The robotics company has too much to lose, and the government wants AI robot soldiers."